How Do I Find a Lawyer?

-- Abortion rights,
+- Abortion rights matters,

-- Class-action suits,
+- Class-action lawsuits,

 Even if a case is not prohibited under this list, LAET does not have the resources to help everyone.
 Therefore, LAET sets case-acceptance priorities.
 Most LAET cases involve domestic violence, denial of public benefits (TennCare, food stamps, Social Security, etc.), landlord-tenant disputes, and consumer issues.
 Sometimes, when LAET cannot represent you directly, they can tell you where to get help or give you advice that will help you handle the case yourself.

 LAET also represents community groups who serve low-income clients, and LAET staff is often available to present programs to community groups about individual’s legal rights.

 LAET’s main Knoxville office is open from 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Saturday appointments may be available.
 The office is located at 607 West Summit Hill Drive, Knoxville, Tennessee 37902-2011.
 You may call Legal Aid at (865) 637-0484 or fax to (865) 525-1162.
 You may also go to LAET’s website at www.LAET.org.